 Costs

-When you want to perform an integrated cost schedule risk analysis (ICSRA), the main idea is that the schedule drives the costs.
+When you want to perform an integrated cost schedule risk analysis (ICSRA), the main idea is that the schedule is driving the costs.
 This is achieved by connecting costs to activities in the schedule.
 The costs will then vary in proportion to the duration of the activities during the risk analysis.

-When you use the cost tab for modeling costs, all the cost results in the output tabs can be found by clicking the Cost icon in the ribbon.
+When you use the cost tab for modeling costs all the cost results in the output tabs can be found by clicking the Cost icon in the ribbon.

 Activation